Castle Eden Dene

 A mile to the west near the A19 is the site of the deserted medieval village of Sheraton.
-Its name was originally Scurufatun and means ‘farm belonging to someone called Scurfa’.
-Scurfa is a Viking personal name that means ‘scab’ or perhaps ‘flaky-skinned’.
-The surname Sheraton later derived from this village-name and descendants included the famous Stockton-born furniture designer, Thomas Sheraton.
-The present village of Sheraton over on the other side of the A191 is a modern development.
+Its name was originally Scurfatun and means ‘farm belonging to someone called Scurfa’.
+Scurfa is a Viking personal name that means ‘scabby’ or perhaps ‘flaky-skinned’.
+The surname Sheraton later derived from residents who took the village-name and descendants included the famous Stockton-born furniture designer, Thomas Sheraton.
+The present village of Sheraton over on the other side of the A19 to the west is a modern development.

 On the north side of Nesbitt is the longer, larger upper branch of Crimdon Dene called Hesleden Dene (or Nesbitt Dene).
 The name Hesleden in fact means hazel dene from hazel tress that grew in the valley.
 Close by to the north of the dene is a small farming hamlet called Monk Hesleden and nearby a farm called Hesleden Hall.

-Originally Monk Hesleden was just called Haseldene but was renamed ‘Munkhesilden’ sometime before 1324 to avoid confusion with Cold Hesledon near Seaham which is also named from a hazel dene.
-The ‘monk’ of Monk Hesleden comes from it once belonging to the monks of Durham cathedral monastery.
+Originally Monk Hesleden was just called Haseldene but was renamed ‘Munkhesilden’ sometime before 1324 probably to avoid confusion with Cold Hesledon near Seaham which is also named from a hazel dene.
+The ‘monk’ of Monk Hesleden comes from it once belonging to the monks of Durham Cathedral monastery.

 Just to the north towards Blackhall Colliery is High Hesleden, a farming village with a large inn called The Ship.
 To the west in the upper part of the dene is the village of Hesleden itself, formerly called Castle Eden Colliery and built to serve the mine of that name.
 It was one of the older collieries in this part of east Durham.